teo-tsou/follow_me_5G/README.md

 For DQN agent:

-`python ~/AI_follow_me_5G/mec-sim-env/mec_sim/dqn.py`
+`python ~/AI_follow_me_5G/mec-sim-env/mec_sim/dqn-train.py`

+To start the TensorBoard to monitor the learning, run:

+tensorboard --log_dir=dqn --bind_all

-At the end of the training you should see similar plots in the TensorBoard:
+At the end of the training you should see a similar plot in the TensorBoard:

 <img src="https://github.com/teo-tsou/AI_follow_me_5G/blob/main/mec-sim-env/mec_sim/rewards-dqn.drawio.png" width=20% height=20%>